dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 #### Late fields and variables

+A non-local `late` variable declaration _D_ implicitly induces a getter into the enclosing scope.
+It also induces an implicit setter iff one of the following conditions is satisfied:

+  - _D_ is non-final.
+  - _D_ is late, final, and has no initializing expression.

+The late final variable declaration with no initializer is special in that it is the only final variable which can be the target of an assignment.
+It can only be assigned once, but this is enforced dynamically rather than statically.

 A read of a field or variable which is marked as `late` which has not yet been written to causes the initializer expression of the variable to be evaluated to a value, assigned to the variable or field, and returned as the value of the